Leaders.com

 When in Doubt, Create SOPs

 SOPs are good tools to have for any business.
-They aren’t always necessary, such as with one-off events, seasonal conditions, or issues that constantly change.
+SOP documentation isn’t always necessary, such as with one-off events, seasonal conditions, or issues that constantly change.
 However, it’s always helpful to have a skeleton outlining common processes people will need to follow.

-While it might take time to develop them, you’ll thank yourself later.
+While it might take time to develop a standard operating procedure, you’ll thank yourself later.
 SOPs are the way you scale more easily.
 In the long run, you end up saving many hours when it comes to training and employee growth.

 As you create your SOPs, you’ll also need to record a business plan.
 Here’s what you need to know about writing a business plan.